CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 {: .g2k }
 > You **do not** need to know Python to use PINGMapper!
 After issuing a few simple commands, all interactions with PINGMapper will be point-and-click.

 `PINGMapper` uses `conda` to ensure the installation is configured correctly.
-Specifically, `conda` is used to create a [virtual environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#) called `ping`, a container storing all the correct versions of of the required dependencies, that ensures `PINGMapper` runs as expected.
+Specifically, `conda` is used to create a [virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#) called `ping`, a container storing the correct versions of the required dependencies so `PINGMapper` runs as expected.

- `Conda` comes in several flavors, however, we will use [Miniforge](https://conda-forge.org/download/) as it is free for anyone to use.
+`Conda` comes in several flavors, however, the recommended option for `PINGMapper` is [Miniforge](https://conda-forge.org/download/) because it is free for anyone to use.

  - [Miniforge](https://conda-forge.org/download/): *Free for all*; [License](https://github.com/conda-forge/miniforge?tab=License-1-ov-file#readme)

  {: .g2k }
  > Existing users may have previously used Miniconda or Anaconda.
-Due to changes is licensing, it is recommended that you transition to Miniforge, an open-source alternative.
+Due to licensing changes, it is recommended that you transition to Miniforge, an open-source alternative.

-This tutorial will demonstrate how to install and configure `PINGMapper`.
-After installing Miniforge, we will install and run [PINGInstaller](https://github.com/CameronBodine/PINGInstaller). `PINGInstaller` automatically creates the `ping` environment, installs the appropriate packages from the [PING Ecosystem](../PINGEcosystem.md) ([PINGMapper](https://github.com/CameronBodine/PINGMapper), [PINGWizard](https://github.com/CameronBodine/PINGWizard), [PINGVerter](https://github.com/CameronBodine/PINGVerter), etc.), and other necessary dependencies.
+This tutorial demonstrates the recommended way to install and configure `PINGMapper`: install Miniforge, then run [PINGInstaller](https://github.com/CameronBodine/PINGInstaller), then use [PINGWizard](https://github.com/CameronBodine/PINGWizard) to launch and manage the software. `PINGInstaller` automatically creates the `ping` environment, installs the appropriate packages from the [PING Ecosystem](../PINGEcosystem.md) ([PINGMapper](https://github.com/CameronBodine/PINGMapper), [PINGWizard](https://github.com/CameronBodine/PINGWizard), [PINGVerter](https://github.com/CameronBodine/PINGVerter), etc.), and installs other necessary dependencies.

 Let's get started!